Semi Bluff

 The key feature of a semi-bluff is the ability to sometimes win the pot immediately from your bet.
 The most common scenario for a semi-bluff in a tighter game are turn raises and check-raises with draws.
 You hope your opponent will fold, but if they don't fold then at least you have some outs to win on the river.

-The problem in a low limit game is this: You are almost NEVER going to win the pot right there.
-Since the semi-bluff requires that possibility it is almost never worth semi-bluffing in a low limit game unless you are doing so for deception purposes to increase the action on the river if you make your hand.
-In the above example, believe me that the jacks, the tens, the fours, The straight draws, the gutshot straight draws, the flush draws and any two overcards are going to call your raise.
+The problem in a low limit holdem game is this: You are almost NEVER going to win the pot for a single bet.
+Since the semi-bluff requires that possibility it is almost never worth semi-bluffing in a low limit game except for deception to increase the action on the later streets if you make your hand.

 As far as getting money into the pot -- you have to use your judgment to determine how best to do this.
 Sometimes betting is the right move while sometimes other players will do the betting (and raising for you).
 If you are given a choice always let the other players lead the betting because it gives you more options (in some cases to get out of the hand, to just call, or to checkraise).

 While you are almost definitely beaten on the flop, you will still make money if you get more than a few callers (which you usually will).
-A key reason this is so is you are drawing to the nuts, so you can drive the action in the handeven if someone raises you can re-raise in this situation and still make money.
+A key reason this is so is you are drawing to the nuts, so you can drive the action in the hand even if someone raises you can re-raise in this situation and still make money.

 The important distinction in betting a draw in low-limit hold 'em is to do it because you are making money, not to semi-bluff